dortania/OpenCore-Install-Guide/post-install/iservices.md

 And a final layer of precaution is to make a new AppleID to play with, this makes sure that if you do end up blacklisting your account that it's not your main.

-An extra tip is adding a payment card to the account, some users found this also helped with iMessage activation.
+**Tip**:  Adding a payment card to the account and having a decent amount of purchases can also help.
+While not concrete, you can think of an AppleID as a credit score where the better an Apple customer you are the more likely they won't have activation issues or get an easier pass with AppleSupport

 ## Customer Code error